The following farming practices have consequences or effects on the soil;

 - The need to maintain soil fertility

-- Where the soil is exhausted of nutrient
+- Where the soil is exhausted of nutrients

 - ORGANIC MANURING

-Organic manure refers to the delayed plant and animal products which have been carefully prepared to supply nutrients to plants or crops.
+Organic manure refers to the decomposed plant and animal products which have been carefully prepared to supply nutrients to plants or crops.

 - BUSH FALLOWING